cmusatyalab/gabriel-stirling-engine/README.md

 Both clients can be opened as a project using Android Studio.
 The client for an Android phone is in the `phone-app` directory, and the client for a Google Glass is in the `glass-app` directory.
-The Google Glass client has been tested on a Google Glass Enterprise Edition 2.
+Add the line `gabrielHost="THE_SERVER_HOST"` to `local.properties` for the respective client.
+The Google Glass client has been tested on a
+Google Glass Enterprise Edition 2.
 It will not work on the earlier Explorer Edition.